RhysTyler112/Back-End-Development-Project/README.md

 ## Create a booking page

-This is the page the user is directed to once they click creare a booking on the class they wish to attened.
-If not logged in the user will be promted to login.
-The user will be asked to input their first, last name, email(optional) thier experice level and a text area if they need to inform the member of staff taking the class of any issue.
+This is the page the user is directed to once they click create a booking on the class they wish to attend.
+If not logged in the user will be prompted to login.
+The user will be asked to input their first, last name, email(optional) their experience level and a text area if they need to inform the member of staff taking the class of any issue.

 <img src="static/README/create-booking.png">
 <br><br>

 ## My Bookings Page

 This is the page the user is directed to once they have made their booking, this can also be done from a link in the navbar and also a view my booking button above the list classes.
-Here the user can view there upcoming classes and make any updates to thier booking or delete the booking if no longer can attend.
+Here the user can view their upcoming classes and make any updates to their booking or delete the booking if they no longer can attend.

 <summary>My bookings</summary>
 <br>